jiz322/TouchGenshin-MacM/README.md

 ### Usage

+To use this script, the right of Accessibility and Input Monitoring should be given to the Terminal.
+If aim assistant is on, the Screen Recording right should be given.
+(MacOs System Setting)

+To run, simply type in Terminal:

 ```bash
 python main.py
 ```

-In System Settings, allow the Terminal on Accessibility and Input Monitoring.
-If aim assistant is on, also allow Screen Recording.

 ## Configuration